icon 7 Negative Leadership Styles & Traits to Avoid | HRDQ

 2. Autocratic Leadership

-Part of being an effective leader means being able to make important decisions, but that doesn’t mean you should make every decision.
-Your employees’ input matters—and when making decisions, it’s important to value your team’s opinions.
+Autocratic leadership is when leaders make all of the decisions and takes little input from others in the decision-making process.
+Now, part of being an effective leader means being able to make important decisions, but that doesn’t mean you should make every decision.
+Your employees’ input matters, and when making decisions, it’s important to value your team’s opinions.
 Otherwise, you risk leaving them feeling undervalued and unappreciated.
-As a leader, your word is final, but be sure to consider your team’s feedback before making a final decision.
+As a leader, your word is final, but the best leaders consider the team’s feedback before making a final decision.

 3. Neglectful Management